Young Women's Academy for Conscious Change

 THE ISSUE: RISKS TO GIRLS' EDUCATION

-As Rwanda rebuilds in the aftermath of the 1994 genocide and Uganda heals from the reign of terror of the Lord's Resistance Army in the north and other countries in the region face civil war, genocide, and other violence, there remains a stark education gap between girls and boys in many African countries.
+As Rwanda rebuilds in the aftermath of the 1994 genocide and as Uganda heals from the reign of terror of the Lord's Resistance Army in the north, there remains a stark education gap between girls and boys.
 According to UNICEF, in Uganda, only 15% of girls complete secondary school.
 In Rwanda, that figure is just 4%.
 For girls, their potential for leadership hinges upon (a) their ability to stay in school, (b) their development of social-emotional capacities such as self-awareness, self-confidence, responsible decision-making, healthy relationships, and empathy, and (c) practical opportunities to apply their leadership skills and realize their potential.
 Unfortunately, the circumstances facing young girls are sobering:

 - One-third of girls in the developing world will be married before the age of 18.
 (UNICEF 2010)